 - I asked Joe about the 4:4:4 descriptor on their site.
 He said it was pulled directly from Kodak’s documentation of the CCD sensor, and that he realizes it’s misleading in the context of a raw workflow.

 - Joe has a background in image software and is very interested in debayering techniques.
 He’s researching how to provide the best quality 1:1 2K RGB renderings of the D16’s raw DNG files.
 Now that they’ve hit the $250K mark, raw processing software is a part of what they plan on delivering to their backers.

 - But the Digital Bolex also lists JPEG and TIFF output, so real-time debayering is in the plans.
 Joe estimates that a high-quality JPEG frame could be about 1/3 the size of a DNG frame.

 Unlike some seem to, I get no joy from fearing the worst about a project like this.
 I wasn’t very happy about writing Tuesday’s post, and while most of you got it, the easily-inferred negativity that I tried to dampen with honest optimism was enough to bring the internet to my door, resulting in my first opportunity in months to delete a couple of nasty comments.

 Now I’m glad I wrote what I did though, because, as a result, I have a new friend who makes cameras.
 Thanks for taking the time Joe, and a hearty congratulation and best of luck to you and the Digital Bolex team.
-Maybe some of my readers will ask themselves the same question I posed to myself: In your short time on this Earth, would you rather be a pessimist and be proven right?
+Maybe some of my readers will ask themselves the same question I posed to myself: In your short time on this Earth, would you rather be a pessimist who's often proven right?
 Or an optimist who’s occasionally wrong?